jellyfin/jellyfin-mpv-shim/README.md

 audio and subtitle track configurations for transcoded media.
 It also cannot load external subtitles.
 You must either use the menu or the application you casted from.

-If the menu does not appear when you open it, but the video pauses, try pressing the up or down arrow keys or remote control buttons.

 ### Keyboard Shortcuts

 This program supports most of the [keyboard shortcuts from MPV](https://mpv.io/manual/stable/#interactive-control).
 The custom keyboard shortcuts are: